Student Pre-Departure Resources

 We do NOT recommend that you book a one way ticket into the country in which you are studying, as this could result in you being denied entry.

 Check-in will commence for most programs between 9 AM and 5 PM.
 Even if your flight arrives in at 7 AM, between going through immigration, collecting your luggage, and traveling to your housing you are still not likely to get to central area of the city until 9 or 10 AM.
 If applicable, it's advised to pick an overnight flight that arrives into the city in which you are studying in the morning, rather than a daytime flight for which arrival arrangements will be trickier, and you are likely to get into the city in which you are studying late in the evening.
 This can be prohibitive in that you may not be able to check in until the following morning.
-In Beijing in particular, the night staff in the accommodations don’t typically speak sufficient English to be able to check you in.
 Please note, if you are flying to Sydney for example, you are likely to arrive in the morning no matter what time of day you leave the US – but always confirm when looking at itineraries before booking tickets.

 Purchasing your ticket